opentelekomcloud-docs/cloud-container-engine/umn/source/networking/container_network_models/vpc_network.rst

 Check the VPC routing table.
 The destination address 172.16.0.0/25 is the container CIDR block allocated to the node, and the next hop is the corresponding node.
 When the container IP address is accessed, the VPC route forwards the access request to the next-hop node.
 This indicates that the VPC network model uses VPC routes.

-Create a Deployment on the cluster.
+Create a Deployment in the cluster.

 .. code-block::